carriexu/a_moment_of_zen/readme.md

 * As a user I should be able to create my own profile when I sign in if none exist for me yet
 * As a user I should be able to update my profile, log out, and when I log back into to my account, I should see my previous changes were saved

+### Known Issues

+* Facebook Login causes issues for the feeds page
+	* Currently, user has a choice of logging in with Instagram or Facebook on home page.
+However, if user login with facebook only, he/she will see an error because to see the Instagram feeds, user needs to login with Instagram.
+Therefore, at the moment, only logging in with Instagram gives the user experience.
+* Currently user cannot create their own profile

 Written by Carrie Xu